avr-aics-riken/HIVE/doc/insitu_interface.md

 Data structure is defined in C which is used both for user application(C/C++) and HiveCore are defined in `include/InSitu` directory.

-Actual data(e.g. volume data) is passed using C/C++ pointer, thus no intermediate buffer is required for In-Situ visualization.
+Actual data(e.g. volume data) is passed using C/C++ opaque pointer, thus no intermediate buffer is required for In-Situ visualization.

 ## Supported data type.